arvind20286/authorization_website/README.md

   - Users can update their profile information, such as name and profile picture (especially for Google login users).

 - **Scalable and Extensible**:
-  - The project is designed to be easily extendable to include more social logins or additional authentication features.</code>
+  - The project is designed to be easily extendable to include more social logins or additional authentication features.

 ---